TheCSharpAcademy/CodeReviews.Console.HabitTracker/HabitTracker.GitNach/README.md

 - **Delete Habits:** Remove existing habits from your list.
 - **Update Habits:** Modify details of existing habits.
 - **Display Habits:** View a list of all registered habits.
+- **Create Habits:** Create types of habits for new habits to be registered.

 ## How to Use